 Animal Farm is a uniquely human story.
 Even a cursory glance over the last half millennia reveals that empowerment has a strange way of enticing former liberators not merely to abandon their own principles, but to begin embodying the principles of their opponents.

-The pattern should now be a well-established maxim of history: empowerment is the one variable that can cause any group to abandon their principles and assume the principles of their adversaries.
+The pattern should now be a well-established maxim of history: when revolutionary movements come to power, it is typical to find the revolutionaries abandoning their principles and assuming the ideologies of their adversaries while still clinging to their movement’s original rhetoric.
 As Lord Acton famously put it, “Power tends to corrupt; absolute power corrupts absolutely.”

 The most recent instance of this type of ideological reversal is the strange evolution happening in the Republican Party since their ascendancy to executive power a little over a year ago.
 In a surreal move that has gone almost entirely unnoticed, the Republican Party began quietly adopting a political philosophy that used to be the sole province of their liberal opponents: namely, identity politics.

 In identity politics, one’s particular group forms a lens through which to view political issues or to make policy decisions.
 Identity politics is strongly anchored in a type of cultural Marxism in which a person’s group becomes the nexus of personal and social identity.
 Identity politics eschews the type of color-blind state that early civil rights activists strove to achieve, since the advancement of my group—whether black, Hispanic, lesbian, feminist, blue collar worker, single moms, native American—becomes the defining feature of my political identity and the criteria to which all political principles become subservient.